hypertidy/quad/README.md

 See tabularaster for an independent model for organizing grids like these.
 A future version will try to merge these two ways of working.

+TODO

+-   don't make qwadmap(x, coords) the working model, it should more like

+qwadmap(x, file, varname) qwadmap(x, var)

 Installation
 ------------